moby/moby/docs/man/docker-search.1.md

     mattdm/fedora-small   A small Fedora image on which to build.
 Co...
 8 goldmann/wildfly      A WildFly application server running on a ...
 3               [OK]

-## Search the registry for automated images
+## Search Docker Hub for automated images

-Search the registry for the term 'fedora' and only display automated images ranked 1 or higher:
+Search Docker Hub for the term 'fedora' and only display automated images ranked 1 or higher:

     $ docker search -s 1 -t fedora